 What Happens During an Ear Exam

 First, your doctor will examine the outside of your ear.
-Then she’ll use something called an otoscope to look inside.
+Then they’ll use something called an otoscope to look inside.
 It's a handheld tool with a light and a magnifying lens that lets your doctor see into your ear canal and get a view of your eardrum.

 Your doctor may also use a pneumatic otoscope, which has a rubber bulb attached to it to send a puff of air into your ear canal.
 This can help your doctor see what your eardrum looks like and how it moves when you have pressure (air) in your ear canal.
 It also lets your doctor see if there’s a problem with the tube that connects your middle ear to the back of your throat (your Eustachian tube), or if there’s fluid behind your eardrum.

-When your doctor is using either otoscope, she'll gently pull the outside of your ear back and slightly up.
+When your doctor is using either otoscope, they'll gently pull the outside of your ear back and slightly up.
 This straightens your ear canal and lets your doctor put the otoscope in your ear without irritating it.

 Most of the time, ear exams are painless.
 If you have a severe ear infection or injury to your ear, you may have some discomfort.
 Your doctor will try to make you comfortable.